AnyChart/docs.anychart.com/Basic_Charts_Types/Scatter_Chart.md

   ]).fill('green');
 ```

-Above is a demonstration of two data series of Bubble type, colored these series with Red and Green colors and set x, y and size.
+Above is a demonstration of two data series of Bubble type, colored with Red and Green colors and set x, y and size.

 In the sample below we will apply these knowledge to plot a real sample of cluster analysis charting:

 We illustrate industry cluster relationships for the 17 "Springfield" targeted industry clusters.
 The following four variables are plotted in this single graphic:

  * 1. Average cluster wages: on the x-axis (horizontal)
  * 2. Growth in jobs; on the y-axis (vertical)